…for a richer life

 What is pet insurance?

 The big cost to pet owners, on the whole, is vet bills which are going up all the time.
 Even small operations can cost £100s and larger ones, particularly for bigger animals, can easily slip into £1,000s.
 Pet insurance really makes sense when you look at the monthly costs.
-It can set you back as little as £4 a month for a cat and £7 a month for a dog for a basic policy.
+It can set you back as little as £4 a month for a cat and £6 a month for a dog on a basic policy.

 No pet owner can get round vet bills any other way.
 You can make an application to the Blue Cross which might help if you can show that you are on social security benefits.
 There is also the charity, the Peoples’ Dispensary for Sick Animals, which helps pets, but only the pets of the needy.
 Suddenly you start appreciating just what you are getting on the National Health.